liggest/clacl/README.md

 # Continual Learning for Audio CLassification (CLACL)

-> Currently for study purpose
+> Currently for study purpose and focusing on speech classification

 ## Installation
 ```